 This document assumes basic knowledge about Python.
-For an informal introduction to the language, see The Python Tutorial (in Python Tutorial).
-The Python Language Reference (in The Python Language Reference) gives a more formal definition of the language.
-The Python Standard Library (in The Python Library Reference) documents the existing object types, functions and modules (both built-in and written in Python) that give the language its wide application range.
+For an informal introduction to the language, see tutorial-index. reference-index gives a more formal definition of the language. library-index documents the existing object types, functions and modules (both built-in and written in Python) that give the language its wide application range.

-For a detailed description of the whole Python/C API, see the separate Python/C API Reference Manual (in The Python/C API).
+For a detailed description of the whole Python/C API, see the separate c-api-index.